 International Vaccine Institute (IVI)

-- India has taken full membership of International Vaccine Institute.
+- India has taken full membership of the International Vaccine Institute.

 - Initially a UNDP initiative, IVI began formal operations as an independent international organization, in Seoul, South Korea.